 In the fall of 2015, we established our Providence program, working with RI School for the Deaf.

 In the spring of 2016, we opened classes in Warwick at 2845 Post Road.

 In June of 2018, we moved to our new location at 681 Park Avenue in Cranston, RI.
 We are pleased to be in a clean, modern facility where we can carry on our work in a pleasant environment.

 I am Manuel Martin, the owner and program director.
 The company is new, but the ideas for it were developed over a period of many years.
 The curriculum had its beginnings in 1994, when I started to teach elementary grade classes in Worcester, MA. and there were no effective teaching materials I could find.
 I eventually was teaching 15 to 20 classes a week, from kindergarten to adults.
 In 2001, I started teaching college classes.
 By 2006, I was teaching preschool to University levels, from beginner to full fluency.

 From this experience, along with studying second language acquisition, brain function in processing language, exploring visual-spatial perception by left and right-handed persons, analysis of signs in their tiniest components, and other related areas, the present curriculum was developed.
 It has been used for a number of years with great success.
 I continue to make improvements as I edit and update it.

 1) Levels 1 – 4 The focus here is on clear, smooth sign production and an understanding of syntax and grammar.

 2) Levels 5 – 9 The emphasis is on using ASL in three dimensions – building a knowledge of how to represent multiple characters or objects in space.

-5) Levels 21 – 24 are conducted with voice.
-All four levels are a contrastive analysis of ASL and English.
-All of these levels use our video library and help students with expressive and receptive skills.
+4) Levels 22 – 25 are conducted with voice.
+All four of these levels are a contrastive analysis of ASL and English.
+Our video library is utilized to help students with expressive and receptive skills.
 Students establish individual goals in collaboration with the teacher.
 They receive specific feedback on their work.

 Additionally, we have Immersions: